aurorusmc/TimberZ/README.md

 # === GENERAL SETTINGS ===

-# If set to true, LifeStealZ will check for updates and let you know if there's a newer version
+# If set to true, TimberZ will check for updates and let you know if there's a newer version
 checkForUpdates: true

 # Set the language to any code found in the "lang" folder (don't add the .yml extension)